Get Ready for the Colorado Gold

 What's new at the Gold

-We're putting together new contest pages on the RMFW website (rmfw.org).
-The scoresheets will be available to view online as well as a FAQ.
+We're adding to and updating our contest pages on the RMFW website (www.rmfw.org).
+The new scoresheets will be available to view online as well as a FAQ.
+We'll have links to pitching tips and some formatting advice from one of our judges, former contest chair Terry Wright.
 This should be in place in time for contest opening on April 1st.

 A word or two on social media

 Be careful where you talk about contest, or anything having to do with writing professionally.
 Many contestants and judges know each other or have friends in common on Facebook and elsewhere.
 When you complain about your judge's comments or about the final judges on social media, this could very easily make its way back to the source even when you think you're protected.
 It doesn't feel good to get back pages with a lower-than-you-thought-it-would-be score or to read a comment that you feel is unwarranted.
 You want to ask, “Does this so-called judge know anything about writing?”
 They do.
 It’s perfectly normal to want to vent.
 Call your mom or your critique partners.
 Don’t get on social media.

 We're very excited to announce the editors and agents who'll be picking the winners in each category!
 Find them on the contest page at http://rmfw.org/contest/

 Wow!
 The live judging was awesome.
 Thanks to all who got a chance to read.
 Clearly this is a popular addition.
 Next year we'll discuss ways to allow for more readers.
 So look for updates to come out in February 2016.

 Thanks to Nikki Baird, Chris Devlin and Monica Poole for helping out with Live Judging.
 Contest opens April 1st.